abhishek042/p2p/README.md

 # p2p
-This is an attrmpt to make a p2p project.
+This is an attempt to make a p2p project.

 What is p2p
 me and you are equal both share a book but once the book is shared we both have it.
 Call it smart redundancy or call it deoptimised space management.